hauensteina/iphone-attitude/README.md

 # iphone-attitude
-Get iphone position in space, animate on Mac with SceneKit.
+Get iPhone position in space, animate on Mac with SceneKit.

 # Purpose
 Shows how sensor fusion built into iOS (CMMotionManager) is used to